mrciolino/wiki-backup/characters/spoops.md

 # Timeskip Arc

 After the fall of Altricia to Darmuth and the death of Krorg at her hands.
 The party split up to gather their strength and take care of their own individual tasks before reuniting to face Darmuth again.
+Spoops spent two years working with Vesrahaan in Wegate forming the rebel army, and spreading worship of Spoops/Ry-ann among the population.

 # Founding of Mortis Lux